Music Lessons For Beginners

 - Has performed in several competitions and masterclasses, playing for musicians such as internationally-renowned pianist Jeremy Denk and pianist and harpsichordist Lorna Peters.

 - Enjoys exploring the arts of all kinds and holds an additional degree in English.

-- Milwaukee native Colin O’Day is a freelance performer with performing credits around Wisconsin.
+- Milwaukee-native freelance performer with performing credits around Wisconsin.

 - Has performed as a substitute and extra percussionist and timpanist with the Milwaukee Symphony Orchestra, the Milwaukee Ballet Orchestra, the Wisconsin Philharmonic, and the Milwaukee Chamber Orchestra.